tamunoWoks/parch_and_posey/sql.md

 SELECT DISTINCT id, name
 FROM accounts;
 ```
-These two queries return the same number of rows, hence each account is unique to a region.
+The two queries have the same number of resulting rows (351), so we know that every account is associated with only one region.
+If each account was associated with more than one region, the first query should have returned more rows than the second query.